 \subsubsection{Basis Expansion}

-Basis expansion is a mathematical method used to represent a function or a set of data points in terms of a new set of \whx{pre-defined} functions.
-These new functions form a basis for a function space, meaning any function in that space can be expressed as a linear combination of these basis functions.
-In the context of time series analysis, basis expansion is used to reveal complex non-linear temporal relationships by decomposing the time series into a combination of basic \whx{variations}, which also enhances interpretability. \whx{As a representative model}, N-BEATS~\cite{oreshkin2019n} presents hierarchical decomposition to time series by utilizing a fully connected layer to produce expansion coefficients for both backward and forward forecasts.
-For $l$-th blocks in the proposed hierarchical architecture, the operation can be as follows:
+Basis expansion is a mathematical method used to represent a function or a set of data points in terms of a new set of pre-defined functions.
+These new functions form the bases for a function space, allowing any function in that space to be expressed as a linear combination of these basis functions.
+In time series analysis, basis expansion is used to reveal nonlinear temporal relationships by decomposing the time series into a combination of basic variations, thereby enhancing interpretability.
+As a representative, N-BEATS~\cite{oreshkin2019nbeats} presents hierarchical decomposition to time series by utilizing a fully connected layer to produce expansion coefficients for both backward and forward forecasts.
+For the $l$-th block in the proposed hierarchical architecture, the operation is

 where $\hat{\mathbf{X}}_{l-1}$ is the backcast results which restrict the block to approximate the input signal $\mathbf{X}_{l-1}$, then $\mathbf{X}_{l}$ removes the portion of well-estimated signal $\hat{\mathbf{X}}_{l-1}$ from $\hat{\mathbf{X}}_{l-1}$, therefore providing a hierarchical decomposition. $\hat{\mathbf{Y}_{l}}$ is the partial forecast based on the decomposed input $\mathbf{X}_{l}$ and the final forecast $\hat{\mathbf{Y}} = \sum_l \hat{\mathbf{Y}}_l$ is the sum of all partial forecasts.